SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     ![](images/started.png)

-2. The SAP Business Application Studio will open and display a Getting Started page.
-It can be closed.
+2. The SAP Business Application Studio will open and display a Get Started page.
+Optionally click on the **Learn More** link to learn more about the recent change to SAP Business Application Studio to make use of Visual Studio Code - Open Source (code-OSS).
+The Get Started tab can be closed.

     ![](images/Welcome2.png)